cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/show-balance.md

 }
 ```

-## 2. Check your l2 balance from CUI
+## 4-2.
+Check your l2 balance

-You can call `getBalance` method from CUI.
-Please enter `getbalance`.
+Please enter `getbalance` and check your balance of Layer2.

 ```
 $ node app.js
 >> getbalance
 ```

-## 3. Check your l1 balance from CUI
+## 4-3.
+Check your l1 balance

-You can check your l1 balance with `getl1balance` command.
+Please enter `getl1balance` and check your balance of Layer1.

 ```
 $ node app.js